-The revolutionary 'Chao Pinhole Surgical Technique' (PST) for restoring receded gums is now available at CLDC.
+The revolutionary 'Chao Pinhole Surgical Technique' (PST) is a receding gum surgery for restoring receded gums is now available at CLDC.
 Restore receding gums quickly, with minimal discomfort and without the need for invasive and painful graft surgery.

-The pinhole gum recession procedure is a treatment developed over the past decade in the USA by dentist and educator Dr John Chao (DDS).
+Pinhole gum surgery is a treatment developed over the past decade in the USA by dentist and educator Dr John Chao (DDS).

-Involves no scalpels, no stitches, so patients can expect only minimal pain or discomfort, bleeding and inflammation, and a much faster recovery than conventional gum recession surgery.
+This involves no scalpels and no stitches, so patients can expect only minimal pain or discomfort, bleeding and inflammation, and a much faster recovery than conventional gum recession surgery.
 This exciting new procedure is only performed by a handful of specially trained dentists around Australia, including Dr Nataniel Goldstein at the Cosmetic & Laser Dentistry Centre.

 What is Pinhole Gum Rejuvenation?

-This video demonstrates the Pinhole Surgical Technique compared to a conventional gum graft.
+This video demonstrates the Chao Pinhole Surgical Technique compared to a conventional gum graft.

 The benefits of the Chao Pinhole Surgical Technique

-There are many aesthetic and tooth preserving advantages in undergoing the PST treatment for gum recession, including:
+There are many aesthetic and tooth preserving advantages in undergoing the PST gum recession treatment, including:

 What are the typical results?

-In around 90% of cases, the results of are comparable to that of a free connective tissue graft surgery, however is much less invasive, with minimal post-operative pain symptoms.
+In around 90% of cases, the results of are comparable to that of a free connective tissue graft surgery, but is much less invasive with minimal post-operative pain symptoms.

-What are the common causes of Gum recession?
+What are the common causes of sudden gum recession?

 The majority of dental surgeons in Australia continue to restore receding gums with a 'gum grafting' surgery, which involves surgically excising a piece of the patient’s gum, usually from the roof of the mouth, and surgically grafting it to the area that has receded.
 This technique, while effective, is far more invasive and also does not provide the same aesthetic results as the considerably less invasive pinhole technique.

-The pinhole surgical technique provides a predictable, minimally invasive, cost effective alternative to 'free-connective tissue grafting', with treatment results comparable to the traditional treatment methods.
+The pinhole surgical technique provides a predictable, minimally invasive, cost effective alternative to 'free-connective tissue grafting', with treatment results comparable to the traditional receding gum treatment methods.